 - Infographic: If your white paper is chock full of stats, charts, tables and graphs, you can collect these into an infographic.
 Just add a caption (short or long) to further explain each figure.

-How to Multipurpose a Case study
+How Multi-Purposing Content Applies to a Case study

 Case studies are sometimes tough to produce.
 You have to get permission from the company and sometimes from legal.
 If you clear those hurdles and are able to describe how one of your customers solved a problem using your solution, then you have a winner that can also be multi-purposed.